kontent-ai/model-generator-js/README.md

 - `projectId` - Id of the Kontent.ai project
 - `apiKey`- Management API Key
+- `outputDir`- Directory where files will be created.
+Defaults to current directory - `--outputDir=./`.
+Some other examples: `--outputDir=./sample`
 - `isEnterpriseSubscription` - Indicates if enterprise subscription endpoint can be used to export data.
 - `addTimestamp`- Indicates if timestamp is added to generated models
 - `elementResolver`- Name resolver for elements.
 Available options are: `camelCase`, `pascalCase`, `snakeCase`